StarlingXWeb/starlingx-website/site/blog/starlingx-openinfra-summit-workshop-2019.md

 At the conclusion of the workshop, students will have a good understanding of what STX is and hands-on experience deploying STX in All-In-One Simplex mode.

+If you are interested in joining don't forget to [RSVP](https://www.openstack.org/summit/denver-2019/summit-schedule/events/23630/starlingx-hands-on-workshop) to the workshop to secure your seat.
+See you in Denver!

 ***

 Curtis Collicutt is an OpenStack Architect at [Interdynamix](http://www.interdynamix.com), a boutique systems integrator in Canada with a focus on Network Function Virtualization.